ldaIas/ThirdPlace/tp-relay/README.md

 #### IPFS (This should be taken care of for you by the Docker scripts)

 This step only applies if you are playing around with publishing the contents to IPFS.
-The writing of the folder and publishing to IPFS is done by the `publish_addr.sh` script.
+The writing of the folder and publishing to IPFS is done by the `publish_relay.sh` script.
 This part basically outlines the steps that script takes.

 The client peers rely on having the relay server's IP published to the known IPFS address.